craftingcity/The-Known-World/Game Notes/Prenotes/'26/Prenotes Jan 03 26.md

 9 - Soarsia
 5 - Imps

 They won.
 Wow, crazy.
 They return to Coalition City with Fulton and begin to sell out all their shit and consolidate money.
+In total they're about 300k networth.

 ### What happened?